 11. How would you rate your impressions of each of the following as it relates to the protected bike lanes along 4th Ave, from 20th to 24th Street?
-Base: All respondents, Representative: n=1004 attributes, there are a high proportion of "poor" assessments 23rd Street experiences from motorist perspectives vary, although with some uncertain.
-23rd Street cyclist and pedestrian experiences are mixed although many are experiences than their older counterparts.
-Younger residents tend to have more favourable opinions of 23rd Street travel travel experiences than those who never cycle.
-Residents who cycle frequently tend to have more favourable opinions of 23rd Street
+Base: All respondents, Representative: n=1004 uncertain.
+23rd Street cyclist and pedestrian experiences are mixed although many are

-12. How would you rate your impressions of each of the following as it relates to the protected bike lanes along and 23rd Street, from Spadina Crescent to Idylwyld drive?
+^{12.} How would you rate your impressions of each of the following as it relates to the protected bike lanes along and 23rd Street, from Spadina Crescent to Idylwyld drive?
 Base: All respondents, Representative: n=1004, Public: n=1363